cedrickchee/commitlog/README.md

 Commitlog is a distributed commit log service.

+This project was created to learn and make a distributed service from first principles -- distributed computing ideas like service discovery, consensus, and load balancing.

 ## Build a Log Package

 Logs—which are sometimes also called _write-ahead logs_, _transaction logs_, or